 A lowered libido occurs naturally in some cases.
 After the birth of a child, men experience a drop in testosterone that increases empathy, love, and caregiving capacity.
-Oftentimes these hormonal and behavioral changes come with less convenient side effects including a lowered sex drive.
-But for some, this natural reduction in libido, or male arousal, is a welcome relief and something they seek through other means like anaphrodisiacs, and it’s often welcomed by partners on the mend due to childbirth.
+Oftentimes these hormonal and behavioral changes come with side effects like a lowered sex drive.
+And for some, this natural reduction in libido, or male arousal, is a welcome relief and something they seek through other means like anaphrodisiacs, and it’s often welcomed by partners on the mend due to childbirth.

 SSRIs Can Work as Anaphrodisiacs